vatesfr/xen-orchestra/docs/support.md

 If you are using XO from sources, we encourage you to give back to the community by assisting other users via these two avenues as well.

-Lastly while Xen Orchestra is free to use and change, supporting and developing it takes a lot of effort from a group of talented people, if you consider support business critical please sign-up for one of our [support plans](https://xen-orchestra.com/#!/xo-pricing).
+Lastly while Xen Orchestra is free to use and change, supporting and developing it takes a lot of effort.
+If you consider support business critical please sign-up for one of our [support plans](https://xen-orchestra.com/#!/xo-pricing).

 ## Open a ticket